JunyaoPu/junyaopu.github.io/_posts/2022-05-04-AI-Development-Day-4.markdown

 </style>
 <img class="center" src="/assets/images/ai_day4/Conv_layer.png" alt="Conv_layer">

 The upsampling reverses the operation, but tries to train the transposed convolutional layers' filters to fit the dataset using the image features extracted from the downsampling.
+Finally, the output of the segmentation mask has the same spatial dimensions as the input image, with the number of channels equal to the number of classes.
+Each channel represents the probability of each pixel belonging to a specific class.
+Typically, an argmax operation is performed on the last output to produce the final segmentation mask, which has a single channel only.

+# Achievements
+After reading the post and paper provided in the links

+* You should have a strong understanding of what Fully Convolutional Networks (FCNs) are and how the U-Net architecture is applied to address segmentation challenges.

+# What's next
+After gaining an understanding of FCNs and U-Net, you may also want to explore object detection challenges using deep learning or hands-on projects focused on segmentation challenges.